Yens-Rosero/Support-tickets/README.md

 -Database Storage: Uses some database to store logged tickets, which allows retrieval and management of stored tickets at a later time.

 -Data Validation: Performs validations of the data provided by the user to ensure that it is in the correct format and meets the necessary requirements before registering the ticket.
+## Environment Variables

+To run this project, you will need to add the following environment variables to your .env file

+`BOTTOKEN` : Discord bot requirement

+`BOTCLIENTID` : Discord bot requirement

+`BOTSUPPORTCHANNELNAME` : Discord bot requirement

+`MONGO_URI` : URI MONGO